Vyral/base-template/_posts/2020-04-21-shining-our-business-spotlight-on-hometown-pharmacies.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>I’m back with another Brand Ambassador local business highlight\!
+<p style="text-align: center;"><em>I’m back with another Brand Ambassador local business highlight!
 Today we’ll shine a light on Hometown Pharmacies.</em></p>

 Richard Gobin founded Hometown Pharmacies in 1967, but before Richard got into the pharmacy business, he taught at a school and was moonlighting to make ends meet.
-Eventually, he had the idea to go back to school and get another degree, so he left and went back to Temple University in Philadelphia to get a degree in pharmaceuticals.
+Eventually, he had the idea to go back to school and get another degree, so he left and went back to Temple University in Philadelphia to get a degree in pharmacy.
 The rest is history.

 **Hometown Pharmacies is actually a group of pharmacies located here in South-Central Pennsylvania:** [Holly Pharmacy](https://www.hollypharmacy.com/), [Big Spring Pharmacy](https://www.bigspringpharmacy.com/), and [Quality Care Pharmacy](https://www.qcpharmacy.com/).
 If you have any pharmaceutical needs or questions, click one of the links to learn more about what each pharmacy has to offer.
 For example, Quality Care is also a compounding pharmacy, which allows them to make prescription drugs that aren’t readily available from scratch.